gatilogo/Vybe/docs/ISSUE_TEMPLATE.md

 Description:

-[//]: # (If an issue is a bug or defect, please list steps to be able to reproduce bug and a screenshot of the defect (terminal message))
+[//]: # (If an issue is a bug or defect, please list steps to be able to reproduce bug and a screenshot of the defect i.e terminal message)

 Story Points: